 No C grades are permitted.
 A grade less than B- will necessitate the course to be successfully repeated.
 A student may repeat one course, one time due to a grade less than a B-.
 If, after repeating the course, the student receives less than a B- in the same course, the student will be dismissed.
-A second grade less than a B- will result in a dismissal from the program.
+A second grade less than a B- in the same or another course, will result in a dismissal from the program.
 If you have any questions or concerns, please speak directly to your academic director.